| The Investigation Process Research Resources site|

 Launched Aug 26 1996.

-A new paper What do STAMP-based Analysts Expect from Safety Investigations?describes variations in accident investigation reports and other input data challenges that STAMP/CST analysts need to recognize in selecting candidate accidents for analyses, and options for addressing these challenges.
+A paper What do STAMP-based Analysts Expect from Safety Investigations?describes variations in accident investigation reports and other input data challenges that STAMP/CST analysts need to recognize in selecting candidate accidents for analyses, and options for addressing these challenges.
 It can be viewed at Procedia Engineering, Volume 128, p 93-102 (11/2015

-- A new paper arguing that some legal constructs be purged from safety investigations with the title Is It Time To Purge Legal Constructs From Safety Investigations is posted at the www.safetydifferently.com web site, with some comments.
+A paper arguing that some legal constructs be purged from safety investigations with the title Is It Time To Purge Legal Constructs From Safety Investigations is posted at the www.safetydifferently.com web site, with some comments.
 (11/15)

 An article ISASI: 50 Years of Investigations describing the most noteworthy aviation accident investigations since 1964, and the role of investigations can be read in July-September 2014 ISASI Forum, p10-23 (Aug 2015)